TomasVotruba/phpstan-bodyscan/README.md

 ## Usage

 Run tool in your project.
-It will take some time, as it will run PHPStan for each level.
+It will take some time, as it will run full PHPStan analysis for each level.

 ```bash